 (L-R: Jayne Kelly, Michael Kettle, Liz Bickerstaffe, Professor Michael Scott, former Promotions Officer Peter Williamson, Gerry Corless, Katrina Kelly)

 President: Professor Michael Scott

-Michael is Professor in Classics and Ancient History at the University of Warwick, author of several books on ancient Greek and Roman society including Ancient Worlds, and has written and presented a range of documentaries for National Geographic, History Channel, ITV and the BBC.
-He’s currently filming the latest instalment in his hugely successful documentary series Invisible Cities, and has recently become a National Teaching Fellow.
+Michael is Professor in Classics and Ancient History at the University of Warwick, author of several books on ancient Greek and Roman society including Ancient Worlds, and has written and presented a range of documentaries for National Geographic, History Channel, ITV and the BBC including, most recently, Invisible Cities.
+He is a National Teaching Fellow, an honorary citizen of Delphi and a Trustee of Classics For All.
 We’re very proud to have such a dynamic ambassador for classics as our President, and his scholarship, approachability and sense of humour encourages people of all ages and backgrounds alike to get involved with Classics.

 Chair: Katrina Kelly

 At 17, Katrina became the youngest person ever to establish a branch of the Classical Association.
 She was home-educated and also studied A-Levels at AKS Sixth Form.
 Katrina recently graduated with a degree in Classics from Magdalen College, Oxford where her particular interests lay in Roman urban and social history, and Greek art and tragedy.
 When not networking shamelessly to persuade potential speakers to come to Lytham St Annes, she could be found on the athletics track or in training as a gymnast for the university.
 Katrina is a former Resident Graduate in Classics at Bryanston School in Dorset and was recently appointed as the Branches Officer for the national Classical Association.

 Secretary: Jayne Kelly